geoscript/geoscript-js/doc/api/layer.rst

     Get the bounds for all features on the layer.
 Optionally, the bounds can be generated for all features that match the given filter.

-.. method:: Layer.getCount
+.. function:: Layer.getCount(filter)

     :arg filter: :class:`filter.Filter` Optional filter or CQL string.
     :returns: ``Number``

     Get the number of features on the layer matching the given filter.

-.. method:: Layer.query
+.. function:: Layer.query(filter)

     :arg filter: ``filter.Filter or String`` A filter or a CQL string.
     :returns: :class:`feature.Collection` An iterator for accessing queried